BIOGRAPHY

 IN SEARCH OF HIS DREAMS

-At age 19, with $ 8 in his pocket and his India painting dossier under his arm, (Archive) Sen landed in Paris.
-Without papers, without work, without friends, Sen was nevertheless sure of his destiny to be in art in France.
-He was first illegally employed as a sweeper in a lithographic printshop by its kind hearted proprietor who was impressed by his paintings.
+At age 19, with $ 8 in his pocket and a dossier of his paintings done in India under his arm, Sen landed in Paris with a 3-month tourist visa.
+Without a resident permit, without work, shelter or knowing the language, and without knowing anyone in France, Sen was nevertheless sure of his destiny to be a painter in France.
+He was first employed as a sweeper in a lithographic printshop by its kind hearted proprietor who was impressed by his paintings.
 Here he rubbed shoulders with painters such as Leonor Fini, Alain Bonnefoit, Yves Brayer and many others.
-At the same time, he studied fine art in Paris at the École Nationale Supérieure des Beaux-Arts 1974-76, and communication graphic design at ESAG Penninghen (Academie Julian)1975-77.
-But the pressure of earning for day-to-day living forced him to abandon both schools unfinished.
-In fact, Sen upfront admits that aside from his high school leaving certificate, he has no other formal academic degree or diploma.
+Sen’s India art portfolio was so strong that he easily got admitted to study fine art in Paris at the École Nationale Supérieure des Beaux-Arts 1974-76, and communication graphic design at ESAG Penninghen (Academie Julian)1975-77.
+But the pressure of time to attend to studies while earning for day-to-day living forced him to abandon both schools unfinished.
+In fact, Sen upfront admits he has no formal academic degree or diploma aside from a school leaving certificate from India.

 Sen finds French society to have phenomenal imaginative artistic power.
 He says the French are always conscious of the intangible aspect in life.
 They can connect to, absorb and appreciate any shock-of-the-new artistic venture.
-That’s why many foreign artists, starting from Italy’s Leonardo da Vinci in 1516 (he died in Clos Luce in France on 2 May 1519), have been inspired and drawn to France considering it the world’s most inspiring country for art.
-The artistic inspiration and skill that artist Sen has experienced from French people and the French community of art have overwhelmed him.
-Since arriving in France at age 19, Sen has always been carrying this French inspiration of art with him.
+That’s why many foreign artists, starting from Italy’s Leonardo da Vinci in 1516 (died in Clos Luce in France on 2 May 1519), have been inspired and drawn to France, considering it the world’s most inspiring country for art.
+The artistic inspiration and skill that Sen has experienced from French people and the French art community have overwhelmed him.
+Since arriving in France at age 19, Sen has carried this French inspiration of art.
+The colour drives Indian society in every aspect of daily life, a profusion of irreverent colours in Sen’s paintings define his Indian origin, even as his painting style, abstract with hidden figuratives, have Western Cartesian discipline.

 ANECDOTE